leedavis81/drest/_posts/2013-05-09-introduction.markdown

  * )});
 {% endhighlight %}

-Although you could argue that a REST endpoints should not be intertwined with entities, it's very commonplace that this is the case. a User or Status entity very often become exposed via a /user or /status route.
+Although you could argue that a REST endpoints should not be intertwined with entities, it's very commonplace that this is the case.
+A User or Status entity may very often become exposed via a /user or /status route.